adam-p/yesterday-i-learned/random.md

 1. [Loan payments][financeformulas] are not simply (price * interest).
 It follows a non-linear exponent.
 1. [Earthquake lights are piezoelectric][nationalgeographic].
 1. The british flag is upside down when [the red (Scottish) line does not touch the pole at the top half of the flag][google 3]
-1. The [parking pawl][wikipedia 62] locks your transmission in place when it is in "P".
-It is a weak mechanism.
-Never park a car on a hill with just the parking pawl, and always apply the hand brake *before* putting the car into park.
-1. ["Rear-end gearing"][badasscars] describes the gear ratio of the top gear.
-The lower it is, the fewer rotations per second the engine does, and the quieter the car is (on a highway).
-1. It is impossible to engine brake on a CVT.
-In fact, CVTs are programmed to automatically apply the brake when no gas is given to it, simulating the ol' braking effect.
 1. Blind programmers use [extremely fast TTS][freecodecamp] to "read" code.
 1. [Kitchener][google 4] is twice as large as [Waterloo][google 5].
-1. L/100km is better than MPG because L/100km is displayed in proportion to fuel used, not distance travelled (which appears to get larger in value as return deminishes).
-1. [Laser > LED > HID > Halogen][caradvice]
-1. Boxer engines aren't called boxer engines because they look like boxes... they are called boxer engines because the pistons move relative to each other like boxers' hands.
 1. The `<small>` HTML tag is reserved for defining “smallprint” or legal text.
 1. [Lars Andersen is full of shit][youtube 6]
 1. "Benjamin Franklin was not trusted to write the Declaration of Independence because he might hide a joke in it" is false.
 [He simply did not care to write it, disliking his work being edited by others.][reddit 22]